Patient education: Preterm labor (Beyond the Basics)

-Patient information: Preterm premature rupture of membranes (The Basics)
+Patient education: Preterm premature rupture of membranes (The Basics)

-Patient information: Hyperthyroidism (overactive thyroid) and pregnancy (The Basics)
+Patient education: Hyperthyroidism (overactive thyroid) and pregnancy (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.